 Passion is a supple, single-vineyard, Russian River Valley Pinot Noir.

-Passion Pinot Noir 2018 shows a medium-dark ruby hue.
-The soft bouquet is divided among red and black fruits, violet and spice aromatics.
+Passion Pinot Noir 2018 shows a perfect medium-dark ruby hue.
+Elegant and complex the bouquet reveals itself after some swirling in the as being divided among slight hints of coffee and light plums, violet and spice aromatics.

-As a food wine Passion will do justice to strong-flavored meats like venison or feathered game like duck, turkey or goose, braised, in sauce, or simply grilled.
+As a food wine it goes without saying that Passion will do justice to strong-flavored meats like venison or feathered game like duck, turkey or goose, braised, in sauce, or simply grilled.

-For domesticated dishes, Peking duck or a nice cut of roast veal or pork will be gently enveloped by the close-packed but elegant tannins of this elegant Pinot Noir.
+For domesticated dishes, Peking duck or a nice cut of roast veal will be gently enveloped by the close-packed but elegant tannins of this elegant Pinot Noir.

 The perfectly completed phenolic maturity of the grapes allowed manual picking when perfectly ripe, sorting, destemming, then cold pre-fermentation maceration.

 After the cold soak time comes alcoholic fermentation in small, temperature-controlled, open-top tanks with punch downs occurring as needed during fermentation followed by 30 to 45 days of post-ferment maceration, all designed to extract the maximum flavor and color from the grape skins without violating the cells or seeds.
 The free-run wine is then consigned to French oak Burgundy barrels for approximately 11 months adding suppleness and smoothness during the aging interval.

 The new wine has a deep purple color, a bouquet that exhales fruit and ample tannins in the mouth.
 There is no trace of over-ripeness, with all the opulence and richness of extreme maturity.